 15. I attest that any college credits I earned prior to coming to UB (Advanced Placement (AP), alternative credits or college coursework) will be sent to UB as soon as possible.

-15. The principle way UB communicates with students is through their official UB email account.
+16. The principle way UB communicates with students is through their official UB email account.
 It is important that you begin checking your UB email account immediately and frequently.
 Have you successfully accessed your UB email account?
-Click to enlarge the image then hit the back button to return to the Guide.

 18. On a scale of 0-10, where 0 is not at all confident and 10 is very confident, how confident are you in selecting this major today?
 Please note this question is for informational purposes only.
 A discussion with your advisor is crucial before formally declaring a major.

-Exploratory and Pre-Professional Advising is always looking for ways to improve the information we provide to students.
+The Exploratory and Pre-Professional Advising Center is always looking for ways to improve the information we provide to students.
 We would appreciate if you would complete the brief survey below.

 2. What is one thing you learned from the research you conducted while completing the Course Registration Guide?

 3. What questions or concerns about your academic options are still on your mind after having completed this process?
 List your question(s) here.